-Figure 8: Contributions of each of the variables pCO2, SST, SSS, wspd to the overall air-sea flux ∆F bias.
+Figure 9: Contributions of each of the variables pCO2, SST, SSS, WSPD to the overall air-sea flux ∆F bias.
 The contributions are computed as the products of the weights and the RMSEs of each variable q as described in Eq.
 (5).
 See text for detailed explanation.